-The following is the definition of an Illinois resident as it pertains to ISAC-administered programs for which current-year funding has been appropriated (see listing at the bottom of this page*).
+The following is the definition of an Illinois resident as it pertains to the ISAC-administered programs listed at the bottom of this page*.

 For a dependent student to be considered an Illinois resident in order to receive a scholarship and/or grant:

-- the parent who is required to complete the Free Application for Federal Student Aid (FAFSA) must physically reside in Illinois and Illinois must be his/her true, fixed, and permanent home at the time the initial FAFSA was completed and processed by the Central Processing System (CPS); or
+- the parent who is required to complete the FAFSA must physically reside in Illinois and Illinois must be their true, fixed, and permanent home at the time the initial FAFSA was completed and processed by the Central Processing System (CPS); or

 - if Illinois becomes the parent's true, fixed, and permanent home after the initial FAFSA is filed, the student's and the parent's state of legal residence and permanent mailing address must be corrected to indicate Illinois on the Student Aid Report (SAR)/Institutional Student Information Record (ISIR).
 The corrections must be received by ISAC while data is still accepted and processed for the applicable academic year.

-For an independent student to be considered a resident of Illinois s/he must have physically resided in Illinois for 12 continuous full months immediately prior to the start of the academic year for which assistance is requested and Illinois must be his/her true, fixed, and permanent home.
+For an independent student to be considered a resident of Illinois they must have physically resided in Illinois for 12 continuous full months immediately prior to the start of the academic year for which assistance is requested and Illinois must be their true, fixed, and permanent home.